Edgar Speyer: Legacy

 Speyer's two principal legacies are the three deep-level tube lines of the London Underground, and the Promenade Concerts.
 The former might not have been built without the finance he raised with Yerkes, and would have struggled without his chairmanship.
 The latter may have failed in the early 20th century without his financial support.
 The tube lines now form the central sections of the Underground's Northern, Piccadilly and Bakerloo lines.

 After Speyer's funding of the Promenade Concerts ended, they were taken over by music publishers Chappell & Co. and, in 1927, by the BBC.
 The characters of Sir Hermann and Lady Aline Gurtner in E. F. Benson's 1919 novel Robin Linnet were based on Sir Edgar and Lady Speyer.
-Leanne Langley suggests that the character of Appleton, a villainous stockbroker, in John Buchan's The Thirty-Nine Steps may have been based on Speyer.
+Leanne Langley suggests that the character of Appleton, a villainous stockbroker, in John Buchan's 1915 novel The Thirty-Nine Steps may have been based on Speyer.

 After the American Women's club moved out, his London home served as the Japanese Embassy for some years and is now the offices of stockbrokers Killik & Co.
 It is a Grade II* listed building.
 The Sea Marge was sold after his death and became a hotel in 1935 and, between 1955 and 1990, a home for the elderly.
 It re-opened as a hotel in 1996 and is listed Grade II.
 After the Speyers returned to America, Leonora began writing poetry and won the Pulitzer Prize for Poetry in 1927.
 She died in 1956.

 The Speyers' three daughters returned to Britain.
 Pamela Speyer married Count Hugo Moy in 1926, but was widowed shortly after when he was killed in a hunting accident.
 She died in Sussex in 1985.
 Leonora was married for less than a year and then lived with concert pianist Maria Donska and died in Kent in 1987.
 Vivien came to Britain as a member of the United States Women's Army Auxiliary Corps and died in Norwalk, Connecticut, in 2001.